-This module encapsulates the ZorpProxy component implemented by the Zorp core.
+This module encapsulates the Proxy component.
 The Proxy module provides a common framework for protocol-specific proxies, implementing the functions that are used by all proxies.
 Protocol-specific proxy modules are derived from the Proxy module, and are described in Chapter 4, Proxies (p.
-35).
+19).